For a faster, more profitable home sale

 Jeanette Gardiner, Seastar Strategies LLC

 Decluttering is probably the most important, yet time consuming part of the home staging process.
-Home staging forces you to deal with delayed home organization and unfinished projects.
+It forces you to deal with delayed home organization and unfinished projects.

-When you are preparing to sell your house, this task should be first on your to-do list.
+Decluttering should be first item on your to-do list.
 Sure, you can throw everything in boxes and deal with it later in your new home, but do you really want to do that?

-Abundant closet space is a high priority on every home buyer's want list.
+Abundant closet space is a high priority on every buyers want list.

 Every room is important, no matter how small.
 If buyers are confronted with an avalanche of objects whenever they open a closet door, they will instantly assume that there isn't enough space in your home for their things.

-A cluttered home can also give house hunters the impression that a home is dirty and neglected.
-They may wonder what's inhabiting dark corners or waiting under piles of stuff.
+A cluttered home can also give house hunters the impression that a home might be dirty and neglected.
+They may wonder what's inhabiting dark corners or lurking under piles of stuff.

-In reality, I saw many buyers leave before a house tour was over because they were simply overwhelmed, or just failed to see the potential beyond all the clutter.
+In reality, I saw many buyers leave before a house tour was over because they were simply overwhelmed, or just failed to see any potential beyond all the clutter.

 Feng shui (fung shway) is an ancient Chinese home design philosophy concerned with creating harmony and stability in a space.